pombredanne/media-transporter/README.txt

 -  Steve Coward (stevesugarstack.io)

-transporter is a project that arose out of laziness and boredom, mainly.
+media-transporter is a project that arose out of laziness and boredom, mainly.
 There are plenty of similar or fully-featured alternatives like SickBeard and others, but I already had an existing workflow for:

 -  Polling RSS feeds and downloading torrent files